slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-- I learned a long time ago the wisest thing I can do is be on my side. -- maya angelou
+- I learned a long time ago the wisest thing I can do is be on my side. -- maya angelou -->
-- united we are rock, divided we are sand. -- Unknown
-- hungry dogs are never loyal
--->

 The human strenght is the ability to cooperate.
 Heros are fictional stories.

-Hints:
+Hint:

 - Buy from your community.
 Sell to outsiders.

 > *"Competition is the law of the jungle, but cooperation is the law of the civilization."
 -- Peter Kropotkin*

+> *"United we are rock, divided we are sand."
+-- Unknown*

+> *"Hungry dogs are never loyal."
+-- Unknown*

 > *"If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man."
 -- Mark Twain*